Badvel revenue division: History

 In late September 2021, the government of Andhra Pradesh released a draft notification for the formation Badvel revenue division, shortly before the Election Commission of India is set to release bypoll election schedule for Badvel Assembly constituency enforcing the Model Code of Conduct, post which the government may not announce new projects and public initiatives.
 The revenue division was later formed on 22 December 2021, coinciding with the birthday of Y. S. Jagan Mohan Reddy, the incumbent Chief minister of Andhra Pradesh.

 Administration

-Badvel revenue division has its administrative headquarters at Badvel and comprises 12 mandals: Atlur, B. Kodur, Brahmamgari Matham, Badvel, Chapadu, Duvvur, Gopavaram, Kalasapadu, Khajipet, Mydukur, Porumamilla and Sri Avadhutha Kasinayana.
+Badvel revenue division has its administrative headquarters at Badvel and comprises 10 mandals: Atlur, B. Kodur, Brahmamgari Matham, Badvel, Gopavaram, Kalasapadu, Khajipet, Mydukur, Porumamilla and Sri Avadhutha Kasinayana.